Tooth extraction cost

 What is a tooth extraction?

-A tooth extraction is when a dentist or oral surgeon pulls out one or multiple teeth.
-There are several reasons why you might need a tooth removed, including:1,2
+A tooth extraction is when a dentist or oral surgeon removes one or more teeth due to infection, overcrowding or damage.1 There are several reasons why you might need a tooth removed, including severe gum disease, tooth decay, broken tooth, deep infection, trauma, jawbone issues and issues with wisdom teeth.

-In modern dentistry, preserving the natural tooth and other dental care treatments (e.g. fillings) are tried before resorting to tooth extraction.
+In modern dentistry, preserving the natural tooth and other dental treatment options (e.g. dental fillings, root canal therapy) are tried before resorting to tooth extraction.
 Though saving the tooth is the priority, there are times when removing the tooth is best for the patient.

 How much does a tooth extraction cost?

-These prices are just a general guide, and you may find that in some cases (especially surgical removals), it will cost more than the above prices.
-Teeth removal procedures can vary a lot, so a dentist must know the specifics of your case before an accurate quote can be given.
+These prices were current on 19 May 2026 and are just a general guide.
+You may find that, in some cases (especially surgical removals), it will cost more than the prices above.
+Teeth removal procedures can vary widely, so a dentist must know the specifics of your case before providing an accurate quote.

 There are a few factors that will influence the overall cost of tooth extraction, including:

-• Extra dentistry costs (e.g. consultation fees, x-ray, general anaesthesia, local anaesthetic, pain medication for recovery)
+• Extra dentistry costs (e.g. consultation fees, X-ray, general anaesthesia, local anaesthetic, pain medication for recovery, aftercare costs, follow-up appointments).

-• Choice of anaesthetic (e.g. local anaesthesia, general anaesthetic or sedation).
+• Choice of anaesthetic/sedation options (e.g. local anaesthesia, general anaesthetic).

 Does health insurance cover tooth extraction?